OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - [DRAFT - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12 "draft_ietf-oauth-native-apps-12: OAuth 2.0 for Native Apps (June 2017)")
 - [RFC6819 - OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819 "RFC6819: OAuth 2.0 Threat Model and Security Considerations (January 2013)")

+### Testing blocking of devices

+For applications which require L2 protection, the MASVS states that: "The app informs the user of all login activities with their account.
+Users are able view a list of devices used to access the account, and to block specific devices.".
+It is recommended that this TODO ADD TESTING HERE

 ### References

 #### OWASP Mobile Top 10 2016